Safeguarding standards for children's contracted services

 • how to respond to low level of concern

-• staff/pupil relationships
+• staff/children relationships

 • communications including the use of social media